proplot-dev/proplot/docs/tutorial4.rst

 Panel axes
 ==========

-It is common to need colorbars and legends along the *edges* of subplots and figures.
-It is also common to need “panels” along the edges of subplots, for plotting secondary 1-dimensional datasets or summary statistics.
+It is common to need colorbars and legends along the outside edge of *individual axes* or on the inner edge of the *figure*.
+It is also common to need “panels” for plotting secondary 1-dimensional datasets or summary statistics next to a larger subplot.
 ProPlot satisfies both of these needs with the `~proplot.axes.PanelAxes` class.

+`~proplot.axes.PanelAxes` are constructed with the `~proplot.subplots.subplots` and `~proplot.axes.Axes.panel_axes`
-`~proplot.axes.PanelAxes` can be drawn alongside *individual axes* or alongisde the *figure edge*, and have their own `~proplot.axes.PanelAxes.colorbar` and `~proplot.axes.PanelAxes.legend` methods.
+functions, and have special `~proplot.axes.PanelAxes.colorbar` and `~proplot.axes.PanelAxes.legend` methods.
 `~proplot.axes.PanelAxes.colorbar` *fills* the panel with a colorbar – that is, the panel is used as the ``cax`` argument in the call to